 Mr. Suvit Laohapolwatana expressed his appreciation to the Chairman and the board of directors on managements' sincere efforts in addressing all of the shareholders questions.
-He stated that after having attended many of the Company's AGMs in the past, he is of the opinion that management's replies and explanation given at this year's Meeting were satisfactory.
-He added that he hopes this would be the same in future Meetings.
-As the Meeting was conducted only once a year, it was the only opportunity the shareholders could ask question regarding the Company and its respective investments.
+He stated that after having attended many of the Company's AGMs in the past, he is of the opinion that management's replies and explanation given at this year's Meeting was one of the most forthcoming and complete.
+He added that he hopes this would be the same in future meetings.
+As the meeting was conducted only once a year, it was the only opportunity the shareholders could ask question regarding the Company and its respective investments.
 Mr. Suvit pointed out that there is a growing price competition in Phuket and many hotels are at about the same level as Laguna Phuket.
 He said that he agreed with the Chairman's vision and that the Laguna property projects would be more likely to succeed even with the hotel side of the business facing immense upcoming competition